 Pursuant to our articles of association, the ownership of registered shares is evidenced by the inscription of the name of the shareholder, the number of shares held by him and the amount paid on each share in our shareholders' register.
 In addition, our articles of association provide that our shares may be held through fungible securities accounts with financial institutions or other professional depositaries.
-Shares held through fungible securities accounts have the same rights and obligations as shares recorded in our shareholders' register.
+Shares held through fungible securities accounts as shares recorded in our shareholders' register.